 \section{Introduction}

-Brauer algebras, introduced by the eponymous Richard Brauer in \cite{brauerAlgebras}, are closely related to the representation theory of orthogonal and symplectic (and, more generally, orthosymplectic) groups and Lie algebras.
-The \emph{Brauer category} $\B$, first explicitly defined by Lehrer and Zhang in \cite{brauerCategory}, is the free linear symmetric monoidal category generated by a single symmetrically self-dual object $\go$; its name reflects the fact that the endomorphism algebras of $\B$ are Brauer algebras.
-Many results involving Brauer algebras have natural interpretations in terms of $\B$; for instance, Schur-Weyl duality for orthosymplectic groups can be proved by constructing full functors from $\B$ to the categories of finite-dimensional representations of these groups.
-Many variants of the Brauer category have since been defined and studied.
+Brauer algebras were introduced by the eponymous Richard Brauer in \cite{brauerAlgebras}.
+These algebras are the analogues, for orthogonal and symplectic (and, more generally, orthosymplectic) groups, of the group algebras of symmetric groups that feature in Schur--Weyl duality.
+The \emph{Brauer category} $\B$, studied extensively by Lehrer and Zhang in \cite{brauerCategory}, is the free linear symmetric monoidal category generated by a single symmetrically self-dual object $\go$; its name reflects the fact that the endomorphism algebras of $\B$ are Brauer algebras.
+Many results involving Brauer algebras have natural interpretations in terms of $\B$; for instance, Schur--Weyl duality for orthosymplectic groups can be proved by constructing full functors from $\B$ to the categories of finite-dimensional representations of these groups.
+Many variants of the Brauer category have been defined and studied.
 The \emph{oriented Brauer category} $\OB$ is the free symmetric monoidal category generated by a single object $\uparrow$ and its dual $\downarrow$, and it is an analogue of $\B$ corresponding to the general linear groups and Lie algebras.
 More generally, \emph{oriented Frobenius Brauer categories}, denoted $\OB(A)$ (first implicitly appearing as a subcategory of the Frobenius Heisenberg category $\mathcal{H}eis_{A, 0}$ in \cite{Savage_2019}, and then explicitly defined in \cite{mcsween2021affine}), correspond to general linear groups and Lie superalgebras defined over a Frobenius superalgebra $A$.
 In the unoriented case, one needs to restrict to Frobenius superalgebras equipped with an involution $-^\star$, leading to the Frobenius Brauer categories $\B^\sigma(A, -^\star)$ of \cite{diagrammaticsRealSupergroups}.
 Oriented and unoriented Frobenius Brauer categories provide a natural framework for proving results about the representation theory of the classical Lie algebras and their Frobenius superalgebra analogues.
-In \cite{diagrammaticsRealSupergroups}, the \emph{incarnation superfunctor} we mention in Proposition \ref{prop:incarnation} and Theorem \ref{thm:affineFunctor} of the current paper was proved to be full when $A$ is a central real division superalgebra.
-Equivalences between various categories of tensor supermodules for real orthosymplectic and unitary supergroups follow from this fullness result; see \cite[Prop.~11.5, 12.5, 13.5]{diagrammaticsRealSupergroups}.